We continued our Engineering theme with a class about building houses.

 Building Toy: We put out Lincoln Logs with a drawing of a log cabin.

-Snack: A great option would be simplified gingerbread houses: graham crackers, frosting “cement” and either candies or dried fruits for decorations.
+A great option would be simplified gingerbread houses: graham crackers, frosting “cement” and either candies or dried fruits for decorations.
 Build it then eat it!

 Gathering song – we start with a really easy song to get their attention focused.
 We used Rhythm Sticks and mimed each verse.
-We chose these verses because they taught the actions we would do in our other song.
+These verses teach the actions we do in our other song.

-This is the way we saw the wood, saw the wood,
+This is the way we saw the wood, saw the wood, saw the wood,